Chucny/ChucnyServer/README.md

 ## 🗄️ How to Get Assets
 1. Send a friend request to me at **@chucny** on Discord if you do not have the assets.
-2. I will respond within a couple of hours to days and provide you with a download link to the assets.
+2. I will respond within a couple of hours to days and provide you with different places you can get the assets from (public archives and more).
 3. **Download** the assets.
 4. Paste the 152 asset files directly into the `/chucnyserver/assets` folder.
 5. Run the server.

 ## ⚖️ Asset Distribution Disclaimer
 The reason I cannot provide assets publicly is because it violates **Copyright Laws**.
 Pokémon and its trademarks are the **Intellectual Property (IP)** of **Nintendo and The Pokémon Company**.
 If this project distributed assets publicly, it would receive a **DMCA takedown**.
-By leaving assets out of the repository, the project remains completely legal.
+By leaving assets out of the repository, the project remains completely legal. **The game master is a custom `.bin` file made with a tool that turns text into protouf and not a direct dump from the official game**.

 ## 🖼️ Credits
 * **@mobraxton5-ux** for making the playground.